 - My bank account (ha!)

-- Cartoons meant for kids, but really, the adults know what’s up: Phineas & Ferb, Gravity Falls.
+- Cartoons are meant for kids, but the adults know what’s up like Phineas & Ferb, Gravity Falls.

-- Cartoons meant for adults, but really, kids can watch with you: Futurama, Bob’s Burgers.
+- Cartoons are meant for adults, but kids can watch with you, like Futurama, and Bob’s Burgers.

 - Absurd situations.